petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/packaging-client-extensions.md

 ---
-uuid: 01f46794-2cd4-4ffc-94d3-e244880f2b6f
+uuid: 05f145b0-0a81-445c-88af-4aa6d52c0469
 ---
 # Packaging Client Extensions

 {bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (self-hosted)`

-Client extension projects are built as deployable `.zip` archives, called **Liferay Universal File Format Archives** (LUFFAs).
+Client extension projects are built as deployable `.zip` archives, called *Liferay Universal File Format Archives* (LUFFAs).
 Each LUFFA follows a particular structure and defines a few specific component files (which can be automatically generated or provided by your project).
 The Liferay workspace takes care of packaging client extension projects when you build them, but understanding how it's packaged is important when you are [assembling client extensions](./working-with-client-extensions.md#assembling-client-extensions), or if you're using a different process to create a LUFFA.

 This is a LUFFA's structure: